deadlydog/New-GitHubRelease/readme.md

 }
 ```

-Attempts to create a new Release, and returns a hash table containing the results.
+Attempt to create a new Release on GitHub, and provide feedback to the user indicating if it succeeded or not.
-The PowerShell script will halt execution until the Release creation succeeds or fails.

 ---